 Alaska Structures® supports government agencies, businesses, first responders, and organizations by providing rapidly deployable fabric buildings and turnkey camp systems for small to large-scale disaster response and recovery efforts.

-Our tensioned fabric buildings are custom-designed for many uses and applications, including emergency housing, modular classrooms, medical shelters and field hospitals, temporary fire stations, and more.
+Our tensioned fabric buildings are custom-designed for many uses and applications, including emergency housing, modular classrooms, medical shelters and field hospitals, military shelters, temporary fire stations, and more.

 How Fabric Buildings Can Help With Natural Disaster and Emergency Relief